FAQs

 Who is most affected by this issue?

-Can you give me an example of a few names that are under significant threat?
+What are a few names that are under significant threat?

 What kind of economic impact could we be talking about in the restriction of common names?